etwk/blog/content/lists/books.md

 - [ ] The Soul of a Butterfly: Reflections on Life's Journey (Muhammad Ali, Hana Yasmeen Ali) #memoir #must
 - [ ] Ali: A Life (Jonathan Eig) #must
 - [ ] A Marriage at Sea: A True Story of Love, Obsession, and Shipwreck (Sophie Elmhirst)
+- [ ] Everyday Utopia: What 2,000 Years of Wild Experiments Can Teach Us About the Good Life (Kristen R. Ghodsee) #history #must

 ## Literature
 - [ ] The Jane Austen Insult Guide for Well-Bred Women: Serving Tea with a Side of Scorn (Emily Reed)
+- [ ] Trip to the Moon: Understanding the True Power Of Story (John Yorke) #comparative #must

 ## Math
 - Jordan Ellenberg